endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 order <number#>
 ```

 This can optionally be used to reorder mission precedence.
-It defaults to 0 and can be negative.
-Not allowed for `job` missions, because those are sorted by user preference, nor for `boarding` or `assisting` missions.
+It defaults to 0 and is allowed to be negative.
+Not allowed for `job` missions (because those are sorted by user preference) nor for `boarding` or `assisting` missions.

 Where multiple available missions have the same `order` attribute, precedence is determined by ASCII order of their identifier (not the display name), which sorts lower case letters after uppercase ones.